 Medical Camp in Nepal

 Our Nepalese Medical Camp involves travel into the breath-taking Himalayan foothills to help set up and run a medical and dental clinic in two beautiful Nepali villages.
 This trip is run by our charity, Moving Mountains, and offers a unique and fascinating insight into rural healthcare and it has been running now for many years.
 Many people opt to link this trip with further travelling in Nepal or further afield in south east Asia.

 We have been running free community medical camps since 2010 and they have formed the backbone of a very successful health programme in the villages which have been well documented by previous students and has helped our charity to develop and fund the running of a rural community health clinic in Bumburi village.
 We employ Nepalese doctors and dentists to supervise and support volunteer medical and dentistry students from the UK.
-Read comprehensive reports from the 2016 Medical Camp and the 2017 Medical Camp which include testimonials from previous students and reviews from the Nepalese Medical staff.
+Read comprehensive reports from the 2016 Medical Camp, 2017 Medical Camp and the 2018 Medical Camp which include testimonials from previous students and reviews from the Nepalese Medical staff.